tuwien-musicir/rp_extract/README.md

 music/BoxCat_Games_-_10_-_Epic_Song.mp3:	pop
 ```

-You can also use a folder as an input, to analyze and predict all wav and mp3 files contained.
+You can also use a folder as an input, to analyze and predict all audio files contained.
 The full syntax is:

 ```
 python rp_classify.py input_path model_file output_filename
 ```

-`input_path` can be: a folder, wav or mp3 file, or txt file containing a line-wise list of wav or mp3 files
+`input_path` can be: a folder, wav, mp3, m4a or aif(f) file, or txt file containing a line-wise list of audio files

 The pre-trained model included in this code repository (`models/GTZAN`) can predict these 10 genres:

 blues, classical, country, disco, hiphop, jazz, metal, pop, reggae, rock

-`output_filename` is an optional file in which predictions will be written in a tab-separated way
+`output_filename` is an optional file in which predictions will be written in a TAB-separated way
 (if omitted, result will be printed to stdout).